GNOME/tinysparql/docs/reference/libtracker-sparql/limits.md

 ## Maximum number of pages in a database

-SQLite sets a default restriction of 1073741823 pages to database file size (about 8 TB with Tracker settings).
+SQLite sets a default restriction of 1073741823 pages to database file size (about 8 TB with TinySPARQL settings).
 This limit applies per graph.

 ## Type formats and precision